Iowa Natural Heritage Foundation

 Skills/Qualifications

 Strong writing and organizational skills are required.
 Applicants should also have taken some key writing classes (like news reporting and/or magazine feature writing) and have experience writing at a college publication and/or in a previous internship.
-This internship is open to undergraduate students who live in or are attending a college or university in Iowa.
+The position is open to both undergraduate and graduate students; applicants must be attending an Iowa school or originally be from Iowa.

 We’re looking for students who are: